kzykhys/CoroutineIO/README.md

 CoroutineIO
 ===========

-Coroutine based generic stream socket server written in PHP5.5.
-This project is heavily inspired by @nikic's [great post][1].
+Fast socket server implementation using *Generator* This project is heavily inspired by @nikic's [great post][1].

 Requirements